-Except for the Office of Accessibility Services, no one, including faculty, is authorized to evaluate the need and arrange for an accommodation.
-Moreover, no one, including faculty, is authorized to contact the Office of Accessibility Services on behalf of a student.

-For additional information, visit Resources for Students with Disabilities or contact:
+Except for Student Accessibility Services, no one, including faculty, is authorized to evaluate the need and arrange for an accommodation.
+Moreover, no one, including faculty, is authorized to contact the Office of Student Accessibility Services on behalf of a student.
+For additional information, visit Student Accessibility Services or contact:

-New York City Campus Pleasantville Campus (212) 346-1526 (914) 773-3710
+New York City Campus Phone: (212) 346-1526 Pleasantville Campus Phone: (914) 773-3710